games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 * if $p$ is even, then $q \ge_p q'$,
 * if $p$ is odd, then $q >\_p q'$.

 A more mechanistic point of view can be derived from this definition.
-Because of the condition that the total number of bits is $\log(n)$ and of the choice of the total order on binary strings, this is a bit tedious, see the [original paper](https://arxiv.org/abs/1702.05051).
+Because of the condition that the total number of bits is $\lceil \log(n) \rceil$ and of the choice of the total order on binary strings, this is a bit tedious, see the [original paper](https://arxiv.org/abs/1702.05051).

 <!--